John02139/asmeconf/README.md

 - support footnotes and citations in section headings

-- allow incorporation of languages other than English (e.g., a translation of the abstract)
+- enable passages in other languages, e.g., for a translation of the abstract or a quotation

+- support for many scripts: Latin, Arabic, Bengali, Chinese, Cyrillic, Devanagari, Greek, Hangul, Japanese, Tamil

 The .tex and .cls files are commented and should be self-explanatory.